2021 Georgia State Panthers football team

 The 2021 Georgia State Panthers football team represented Georgia State University (GSU) during the 2021 NCAA Division I FBS football season.
 The Panthers were led by fifth-year head coach Shawn Elliott.
 This was the Panthers' ninth season in the Sun Belt Conference, fourth within the East Division, and 12th since the inception of the program.
 They played their home games at Center Parc Stadium.

-Previous season

-The Panthers finished 2020 with a 6–4 record (4–4 in conference), good enough for third in the Sun Belt East Division.
-The Panthers finished the season with a win in the 2020 LendingTree Bowl against Western Kentucky.
+It was the first 8 win season in program history.